Skip to main content

 It requires "running" N number of scenarios and alternatives with different variables and ranges of variations.
 It is really inadvisable to do this in Excel when we talk about 100% increments because the variations could be huge.

-We need an FP&A, don't we?
+We Need an FP&A, Don't We?

 I have heard on several occasions that if we are sure that our estimates will be quite far from the future actuals, then "Why do we do it?".
 It is precisely in hyperinflationary scenarios where Financial Planning and Analysis (FP&A) has a critical role to play, as the more uncertain the future scenarios are, the more necessary to understand them.